Mercaptamine (cysteamine) (as bitartrate)

 Things you or your child must do

-Your or your child's medical treatment will include, in addition to Cystagon capsules, one or more supplements to replace
+Your medical treatment will include, in addition to CYSTAGON, one or more supplements

-of the supplements are missed or weakness or drowsiness develops, call the doctor for instructions.
+of the supplements are missed or weakness or drowsiness develops, call your doctor

-Do not take Cystagon capsules to treat any other complaints unless your doctor tells you to.
+Do not take CYSTAGON to treat any other complaints unless your doctor tells you to.

 Things to be careful of

-Be careful driving or operating machinery until you know how Cystagon capsules affect you.
+Be careful driving or operating machinery until you know how CYSTAGON affects you.

-This medicine may cause some people to become drowsy or less alert than they are normally.
-If you have any of these symptoms,
+This medicine may cause drowsiness or tiredness in some people.
+If you have any of

 Children should be careful when riding bicycles or climbing trees.